 Personal injury compensation in Illinois covers both economic and non-economic damages.
-While lost wages and medical bills are easy to calculate, pain and suffering does not have a specific value.
+While lost wages and medical bills are easy to calculate, pain and suffering do not have a specific value.
 Only you can tell what you are going through since the accident occurred.

 While some states limit how much you can receive in pain and suffering damages, Illinois considers that unconstitutional.
-Using the help of a Chicago personal injury lawyer, you can get the compensation that is equivalent to the non-physical discomforts you suffered.
+Using the help of a Chicago personal injury lawyer, you can get compensation that is equivalent to the non-physical discomforts you suffered.